NunuAbuashvili/TBC_Django_Project/README.md

 ## Overview
 This is a basic Django-based e-commerce project designed for managing products and orders in a store.
-It includes a **Store** app for handling products and categories, and an **Order** app for managing customer orders.
+It includes a **Store** app for handling products and categories, a **User** app for comprehensive user management, and an **Order** app for managing customer orders.
 This project is currently in its initial stage and will be expanded over time with more features.

 ## Project Structure
-The project consists of two main apps:
+The project consists of three main apps:

 - **Store App**: Manages products, categories, and associated functionality.
+- **User App**: Handles custom user management with extended profile features.
 - **Order App**: Manages customer orders and the ordering process.

 ## Current Features

+### User App
+- Custom User Model with Extended Profile:
+  - Comprehensive user information including contact details and address.
+  - Account type differentiation (individual/company).
+  - Marketing preferences management.
+- Advanced Admin Configuration:
+  - Customized user management interface.
+  - Organized fieldsets for better data management.
+  - Search and filtering capabilities.
+  - Full address display functionality.

-### Store app
+### Store App
 - Product and Category Models:
   - Products can belong to multiple categories.
   - Categories are organized hierarchically, allowing for nested subcategories.
   - Each product has a name, price, stock quantity, and an optional image.
-- Admin Panel Configuration:
+- Advanced Admin Panel Configuration:
-   - Categories and products are manageable via the Django admin interface, including hierarchical category management.
+   - Advanced category and product management.
+   - Product value calculations and statistics.
+   - Cached category hierarchy information.
+   - Enhanced search and filtering options.
+   - Custom display for product counts and category trees.
 - Views:
    - `store_homepage`: Displays a simple homepage message.
    - `list_products`: Returns JSON data for all products, including category info.